 “OPT_FIN_INX”: Option on an index

-CpMLDocuments that contain an ‘ETDTradeDetails’ with the following ‘TransactionType’ values are eligible under this clause

-‘Venue of Execution’ is a MIC for a third country (a non-EU state) or contains the value: “XOFF”

-CommodityBase = “EN” AND CommodityDetail = “EL” OR “NG”

-The TransactionType is one of the following:

-“FOR”: Physical forward that settles against a fixed price

-“OPT”: Option on a physical forward

-“PHYS_INX”: Physical forward that settles against an index

-“OPT_PHYS_INX”: Option on a physical forward that settles against an index

-If EURegulatoryDetail/DeliveryType = “P” and TransactionType is:

-“OPT_FXD_SWP”: Fixed/float swaption

-“OPT_FXD_FXD_SWP”: Fixed/fixed swaption

-“OPT_FLT_SWP”: Float/float swaption

-All input messages that contain an ‘ETDTradeDetails’ section are ineligible under this clauseFilter Criteria for REMIT Eigibility
+All input messages that contain an ‘ETDTradeDetails’ section are ineligible under this clause.

+Filter Criteria for REMIT Eligibility

-The following commentary is based on the TRUM (see reference document [3]).
+The following commentary is based on the REMIT Transaction Reporting User Manual (TRUM), see reference document [3].

-The scope of REMIT includes all trades and orders related to contracts for electricity or natural gas within the European Union.
-Contracts for physical delivery (settlement) are in scope if they deliver to a location within the European Union.
-Contracts for financial settlement (with no physical delivery) are in scope if they refer to an underlying contract for delivery within the European Union.
+The scope of REMIT includes all trades, both executed on and off a trading venue, and orders submitted to electronic venues, related to contracts for physical or notional delivery of electricity or natural gas within the European Union.
+Contracts and orders for contracts for physical delivery (settlement) are in scope if they deliver to a location within the European Union.
+Contracts and orders for contracts for financial settlement (with no physical delivery or which can deliver physically) are in scope if they refer to an underlying contract for delivery within the European Union.

 CpML does not model orders to trade, therefore this section is concerned only with trade reports.